Sharing libraries between .Net Core and .Net Framework applications

 [Updated: Nov 2018] If you plan to make any significant commitment to .Net Core there is a fair chance that you’ll need to share some libraries with .Net framework applications.
 You will have some legacy baggage that cannot be migrated easily and .Net Core is an emerging ecosystem that still has a lot of missing pieces.

 Sharing through the .Net Standard

 Microsoft introduced the .Net Standard to provide a common standard for APIs across the Microsoft ecosystem.
 It can be seen as a successor to portable class libraries (PCLs) that simplifies the business of targeting different platforms.
 Where PCLs are based on profiles defined by intersecting platform capabilities, the .Net Standard provides a curated set of APIs.

-The upshot is that you can create libraries that can be directly referenced by both .Net Framework and .Net Core applications.
+The upshot is that you can create libraries that can be directly referenced by both .Net Framework and .Net Core applications (and Xamarin too eventually).
 You just need to ensure that the .Net Standard Library NuGet package is added to any .Net Framework application that wants to reference a .Net Standard library.

 Most development shops have a mixture of .Net framework versions in production.
 This can make the adoption of .Net Standard libraries quite difficult, particularly in larger ecosystems.
 If you aren't compiling against 4.6.1 then you won't be able to share libraries with a usable version of .Net Core.
 The lowest currently supported version of the .Net Framework is 4.5.2, but you’d be surprised how much .Net 4.0 or even 3.5 is lurking in some dark corners.
 Even version 4.5.2 may still be supported by Microsoft, but it is limited to version 1.2 of the .Net Standard.

 For messier ecosystems that cannot guarantee a more recent vintage of the .Net framework, multi-targeting can help to widen the reach of shared libraries.
 This allows you to compile a single project natively for both .Net Standard and your preferred version of the .Net Framework, though it does come at a cost of having to manage multiple sets of compiled output.